 Students must sign a master promissory note to receive Perkins funds.
 Instructions concerning the master promissory note will be provided by the third-party servicer, ECSI, through the student's Clemson email address.
 Students must be enrolled at least half time and maintain satisfactory academic progress to receive loan assistance.

 The recipient of a Federal Perkins Loan must repay the loan in accordance with the repayment schedule.
-If a situation arises that makes meeting this responsibility impossible, the borrower should contact the Office of Revenue and Receivables.
-Also, Federal Perkins Loan recipients must notify the Office of Revenue and Receivables of graduation, withdrawal from school, change of address, transfer to another school, etc. Borrowers should refer to their promissory notes for information regarding cancellation benefits for teachers, nurses, military personnel, law enforcement officers and other public service professionals.
+If a situation arises that makes meeting this responsibility impossible, the borrower should contact Student Financial Services.
+Also, Federal Perkins Loan recipients must notify Student Financial Services of graduation, withdrawal from school, change of address, transfer to another school, etc. Borrowers should refer to their promissory notes for information regar of graduation, withdrawal from school, change of address, transfer to another school, etc. Borrowers should refer to their promissory notes for information regarding cancellation benefits for teachers, nurses, military personnel, law enforcement officers and other public service professionals.

 Perkins Loans are awarded to students with exceptional financial need.
 Students are notified via an award notification if Perkins Loan funds are part of their financial aid packages.
 Students will need to view the iROAR portal to accept, reduce or refuse the Perkins Loan offer.